jwe4ec/fy7e6/README.md

 - Rerun "a1" models to test significance of marginal effects
   - Simple effects of time by treatment arm
   - Time-specific means by treatment arm
-  - Maybe marginal effects for dropout models
+  - Marginal effects for dropout models (note: make "marg[11]" one of the "para" parameters)

 - Resolve TOC issue for full tables
 - Resolve border issue in some summary tables
+- Resolve border issue in demographics tables

 - Italicize package names in general notes for plots